- Prescribed to treat High Blood Pressure (Hypertension)

 Certain health problems are also linked to it, including kidney disease and diabetes.

 Taking water tablets like Bendroflumethiazide make you need to urinate more often, which helps to get rid of excess fluid in your body.
-This also means that you will have less fluid in your blood vessels, which helps to lower your blood pressure.
+This also means that you will have less fluid in your blood vessels and body tissues, which helps to lower your blood pressure.

 Who can take Bendroflumethiazide?